tsurdilo/temporal-patient-onboarding/README.md

 ## 2. Simulating Services failure - Retries

-For this scenario shut down `onboarding-services` so it is not running.
+For this scenario shut down `onboarding-service` so it is not running.
 Start onboarding another patient through the UI and submit the form.

 Look at the logs of `onboarding-app`, you will see that Temporal is retrying the first activity which is failing because of an exception.

-After about 5 seconds bring up `onboarding-services` again and watch the UI.
+After about 5 seconds bring up `onboarding-service` again and watch the UI.
 You will see that workflow retries were successfull and you will start seeing the onboarding popup messages and that the patient was successfully onboarded.

 ## 3. Simulating Services failure - Compensation

-For this scenario shut down `onboarding-services` so it is not running.
+For this scenario shut down `onboarding-service` so it is not running.
 Start onboarding another patient through the UI and submit the form.

-This time do not bring `onboarding-services` and wait until our retries finish (we set the max retries to 6 in our workflow).
+This time do not bring `onboarding-service` and wait until our retries finish (we set the max retries to 6 in our workflow).
 Watch the UI, as after all the retries have been performed you will see a notification popul telling you that the patient was not onboarded.